aspose-words/Aspose.Words-Documentation/java/developer-guide/programming-with-documents/document-builder-overview/navigation-with-cursor/_index.md

 ## Navigating Methods in a Document

 When you are editing text, it is important to know how to navigate your document and where exactly to move in it.
-Aspose.Words allows you to move around in a document and navigate to its different sections and parts – this is similar to the functionality of the Navigation Pane in Microsoft Word to go to a page or heading in a Word document without scrolling.
+Aspose.Words enables you to move around in a document and navigate to its different sections and parts – this is similar to the functionality of the Navigation Pane in Microsoft Word to go to a page or heading in a Word document without scrolling.

 The main method is to be able to move the cursor position to a specific node in your document, you can achieve this by using the [MoveTo](https://apireference.aspose.com/words/java/com.aspose.words/documentbuilder#moveTo(com.aspose.words.Node)) method.